dy/piezo/docs/r&d.md

   * importing all or is not nice pattern: that causes implicit conflict.
     * it's better to always assign to a variable to make importable parts explicit.
     - conflicts with notes.
 We need to import all of them.

+## Wasmtree instead of IR would be simpler:

+  * ['module', ['func', '$name', ['param', 'a', 'b'], ...statements], ['global'], ['exports']]
+  + it would allow to just apply a bunch of transforms to inputs, keeping the format
+  + it takes less space and less computation
+  + it is easier serializable